markhemans/cmpt-220/README.md

 It must be from the mind, perchance tis the
 Reason why it remains alert during
 The passing of the night.
 Whence the action
-Of dreaming be, he will prove a tiresome he.
+Of dreaming be, he will prove a tiresome he!